Cobra8601/credit-risk-classification/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
-* Regarding high-risk loans, the model is able to predict which loans were approaching default with 85% precision.
+Regarding high-risk loans, the model is able to predict which loans were approaching default with 85% precision.
 Ability of the model to correctly identify a loan as high-risk, is 91%.
 This may be due to only 3% of the data being labeled as high-risk, putting the model at a disadvantage as to how a high-risk loan is defined for training.
 Regarding healthy loans, the data show that the model has a 100% precision rate for predicting healthy loans, while correctly identifying healthy loans 99% of the time.

+Recommendation: All scores in the model are above 75%, indicating strong reliability and commendable performance.
+Improvement in the model may occur as further healthy loans are accrued and the machine acquires additional data to discriminate.
+However, with a 100% accuracy, that is not of current concern.
+One could argue which is more important to detect, (healthy vs at-risk).
+Collecting more data on healthy loans further informs the model of what a healthy loan entails, therefore an at-risk loan can be detected more readily as it is seen as more foreign.
+In order to capture the majority of at-risk loans, the focus should be on recall (whether or not the model can detect an at risk loan), over precision (whether or not the loan actually is at-risk).
+Use of the model is recommended for use at this company.